Meet The Founders Of Black Women Talk Tech — Where They're Building The Next Billion-Dollar Business

 Meet The Founders Of Black Women Talk Tech — Where They’re Building The Next Billion-Dollar Business

-When Esosa Ighodaro, Lauren Washington, and Regina Gwynn met, they were navigating the challenges of growing and scaling their own businesses, on top of the fact that they were often the only women of color in the room.
-So in 2017, they banded together to create Black Women Talk Tech — a platform for Black women founders to support one another and help grow each other's companies into the next billion-dollar businesses.
-The organization, which has 10 chapters in cities across the country and one in London, is holding its fourth annual conference February 27-29 in New York City, where Black women entrepreneurs — the fastest-growing group of entrepreneurs in America — will convene to empower and teach each other about scaling their businesses amidst the unique challenges they face in the predominantly white and male tech space.
+When Esosa Ighodaro, Lauren Washington, and Regina Gwynn met, they were navigating the challenges of growing and scaling their own businesses, on top of the fact that they were often the only women of colour in the room.
+So in 2017, they banded together to create black Women Talk Tech — a platform for black women founders to support one another and help grow each other's companies into the next billion-dollar businesses.
+The organisation, which has 10 chapters in cities across the country and one in London, is holding its fourth annual conference 27th-29th February in New York City, where black women entrepreneurs — the fastest-growing group of entrepreneurs in America — will convene to empower and teach each other about scaling their businesses amidst the unique challenges they face in the predominantly white and male tech space.

 Advertisement